 If you have ever looked for war games on your iPhone/Android device you will know what we mean when we say it’s akin to walking into a swamp to find your wallet.
 Hundreds upon hundreds of tower defence, sniper-and-risk, and RTS clones can often feel like they’re drowning out any other kind of game.
 That’s why we decided to create a list of the best mobile war games, to celebrate this genre which can often feel drowned out by ‘strategy’ at large, with free-to-play gacha games and MOBAs proving nigh-on impossible to resist.

 here ARE THE BEST mobile WAR GAMES:

 While it may not fit the traditional definition of ‘war game’, Company of Heroes is nonetheless one of the finest WW2 RTS experiences of the past twenty years, and it’s finally on Android and iOS.
-Feral Interactive has done a great job of porting over this classic to mobile, with a reworked interface to deal with touch controls and a reduced screen size.
+Feral Interactive has done a great job of porting over this classic to mobile, offering a reworked interface and some smart touchscreen controls.
 It’s still a bit fiddly in places, but it still plays very well.
 For more info, see our Company of Heroes review.

 Genuinely new entries into this category are rare, but thankfully 2019 gave us a real indie gem to add to this list.
 Wirraway’s Pacific Fire is a cheap, but surprisingly deep, combined arms war game that throws you into the pacific theatre of WW2.
 There are plenty of scenarios on offer that portray both sides of of the conflict, and it’s your job to make the best use of the ground, sea, and air assets you have available in order to capture and secure your objectives.